 Drivers can also incur traffic tickets in New Mexico if they fail to present proof of a valid vehicle insurance policy upon request from a law enforcement official.
 To avoid paying or contesting a traffic ticket for an insurance-related offense, motorists must maintain the minimum amount of coverage as specified by state law.
 Insured drivers who were unable to present the required proof can easily dismiss traffic tickets in NM by submitting the necessary evidence at a later date.

-Note: New Mexico automobile insurance providers generally adjust your insurance premiums based on the amount of citations you have incurred within a specific time period.
+Note: New Mexico automobile insurance providers generally adjust your insurance premiums based on the number of citations you have incurred within a specific time period.